Tree removal, felling and dismantling

 What it is

 Felling is taking a tree down.
-In an open field with drop-zone, that’s a single cut at the base and the tree goes where we planned.
-In a garden next to a house with a shed on one side, a greenhouse on the other and a neighbour’s conservatory behind, that’s a sectional dismantle.
+Most people call it tree removal, and when the tree is dead, split or storm-damaged, damaged tree removal.
+Same job, whichever words you use.
+In an open field with drop-zone, that's a single cut at the base and the tree goes where we planned.
+In a garden next to a house with a shed on one side, a greenhouse on the other and a neighbour's conservatory behind, that's a sectional dismantle.
 We climb the tree, take it down piece by piece, rigging limbs on ropes and lowering them to ground.

 Both jobs end the same way, with a stump in the ground and a pile of arisings on the chipper.
 The difference is the method and the risk.
 Straight felling is faster and cheaper where the ground allows it.
 Sectional is the answer almost everywhere else in a domestic garden.